Skip to main content

 Jury process

 A panel of distinguished musicians, conductors, and collegiate educators serve as jurors for the preliminary round.
-Based on recordings submitted, jurors select the overall top four (4) applicants via a blind adjudication process to compete at a public event held as part of An Appalachian Summer’s season.
+Based on recordings submitted, jurors select up to six (6) finalists via a blind adjudication process to compete at a public event held as part of An Appalachian Summer Festival’s season.
 In the event that one of the finalists selected cannot compete in the final round, two (2) alternates are named.

 In the final live round of the competition, another select panel of prominent musicians, conductors, and collegiate educators will name First Place, Second Place, Third Place, and Honorable Mention.
 The decision of the judges is final.
 In addition, the competition audience will select an Audience Choice Award Winner.